Above the village of Barbiano in the Valle Isarco valley, the Rio Gander flows, which falls 200 m down in eight cascades

-The Barbiano Waterfalls are accessible within a nice easy hike, which starts in Barbiano in the Valle Isarco.
+The Barbiano Waterfalls - "Barbianer Wasserfälle" in German, "Cascate di Barbiano" in Italian - are accessible within a nice easy hike, which starts in Barbiano in the Valle Isarco valley.
 The small village is famous for its leaning church tower which is said to be even more leaning as the one of Pisa.
-From there it takes about 30 minutes to reach the lower waterfall, always following the signposts "Zum Wasserfall” (To the waterfall).
+From there it takes about 30 minutes to reach the lower waterfall, always following the signposts "Zum Wasserfall" (to the waterfall).
+A narrower and steeper path proceeds then further to the upper waterfall (approx. 40 minutes).

 Impressive are the dark quartz porphyry rocks, a 300 million year old volcanic rock, as well as the snow melting in April and May, when gigantic mass of water cascade down the slopes of Barbiano.
-A narrower and steeper path proceeds then further to the upper waterfall (approx. 40 minutes).
-By the way - in the near the spring sanctuary of Tre Chiese is located.
+By the way: in the surroundings the spring sanctuary of Tre Chiese (Three Churches) is located.

 Recommended as hiking destination from April to October.